 The Lakai Proto, Lakai’s low top skate shoes are part of Lakai Casual Shoes collection.
 Taking cues from the ’90s skateboarding scene, Lakai launched the Proto as a tribute for Tony Hawk’s enduring impact on the sport.
 Designed for everyday skateboarding, the Proto features a sturdy, heavily paneled leather upper.
 It sits atop an XLK hex-tread cupsole, sculpted to deliver multidirectional grip and incredible cushioning on hard landings.
 There are no special editions of these shoes.
 These sneakers typically retail for around $90, but you can usually find them cheaper.
-For best deals, we recommend checking the price on Amazon.
+For good deals, we recommend checking the price on Amazon.

 Proto shoes currently have a 4.4 out of 5 rating, based on 11 user reviews and a 79 Corescore at RunRepeat.
-We’ve scoured the internet for reviews and user feedback that should help you decide if you want to buy Lakai Proto sneakers.
+We’ve scoured the web for reviews and user feedback that should help you decide if you want to buy Lakai Proto sneakers.
 Scroll down below to see what people are saying.

 |Lakai Casual Shoes|

 Comfort-wise, it has also a well-padded, snug-fitting internal sock system, and a plush Deluxe-Lite sock liner spreads underfoot.
 Priced at $90 apiece, the Lakai Proto, with all its qualities, is a good deal to anyone, skater or not.
 Most reviewers dig the Lakai Proto’s ’90s-skating-inspired style, observing it as “dope,” “rad,” and “sick-looking.”
 Lakai branding is detailed on the sidewall, tongue, midsole, and outsole tread.
 It does not provide much board feel, a few users mentioned.
 According to some shoppers, the Proto offers excellent value for its budget-friendly price.
 You can purchase Proto shoes here.